radwankakar/infrastructure/docs/adr/0015-private-cert-management.md

 - Good, because it provides a central location for tracking and managing every private cert we would need.
 - Good, because the cost scales by year, rather by month.
 Starting at $15.95 a year for a single hostname, and $149.95 a year for a wildcard hostname.
 - Bad, because it's another tool to add to learn and implement into our process.
+- Bad, because we can't use non-qualified hostnames to generate certs.

 ### Use private cert management through AWS